Serapion-GmbH/steplore-documentation/content/faq.md

 ---

-### Does StepLore generate videos?
+### Does Steplore generate videos?

 Yes.

-StepLore can automatically generate a walkthrough video with AI narration based on the structured steps of your guide.
+Steplore can automatically generate a walkthrough video with AI narration based on the structured steps of your guide.

 This removes the need for separate screen recording and video editing tools.